cy360124/DES/README.md

-# DES
- achieve the DES encryption algorithm

 ### Introduction
 It achieves the DES algorithm for Information Security.
+The encryption is in the mode of CBC.
+And the primaryKey of DES will be encrypted by RSA.

 ### Structure